 7. But Most Importantly, You Should Be Competing With Yourself

-Rather than resting on their laurels and thinking ‘I know what I’m doing here’, really well-groomed men are always learning more and adding new skills to their repertoire.
+Rather than resting on their laurels and thinking, ‘I know what I’m doing here,’ really well-groomed men are always learning more and adding new skills to their repertoire.

-Because they know that every part of their grooming regime – from how they do their hair to how they trim their nails – is a discipline which can be improved with a little care and attention.
+Because they know that every part of their grooming regime – from how they do their hair to how they trim their nails – is a discipline that can be improved with a little care and attention.